Fyzjym/VARG/README.md

 # VARG

-Official implementation of the paper: **"Visual Autoregressive Modeling for Handwritten Mathematical Expression Generation"**.
+Official implementation of the paper: **"VARG: Visual Autoregressive Generation for Handwritten Mathematical Expressions"**.

 ---